-Wazir was arrested by security officials in Bannu, Khyber Pakhtunkhwa province, today after reporting on demonstrations of the Pashtun Tahafuz Movement (PTM)–a mass movement promoting the rights of the Pashtun people–according to news reports.
-Yesterday, he interviewed Moshin Dawar, a prominent PTM leader who was elected to Pakistan’s National Assembly last year.
+Wazir was arrested by security officials in Bannu, Khyber Pakhtunkhwa province, on May 27, after reporting on demonstrations of the Pashtun Tahafuz Movement (PTM)–a mass movement promoting the rights of the Pashtun people–according to news reports.
+Yesterday, he interviewed Mohsin Dawar, a prominent PTM leader who was elected to Pakistan’s National Assembly last year.

 Although PTM rallies have drawn huge crowds, news coverage has been scant, according to reports.
 Journalists who asked to remain anonymous due to security concerns told CPJ that the military has applied pressure not to report on the movement, which the military sees as a challenge to its authority.